Report problems with our data

-We will work hard to respond promptly to your petition.
-Please understand that it may take us some time to research the clarification, correction or remedy you suggest.
-We will send you our decision in writing by mail in 60 calendar days.
+We will then research the clarification, correction, or remedy you suggest.
+Please understand that this research may take some time.
+We will send you our decision in writing by mail within 60 calendar days.

 Send your appeal by one of the methods listed above and clearly mark it, "Information Quality Appeal."

-We will notify you in writing by mail of our decision on your appeal in 60 calendar days after we receive it.
+We will notify you in writing by mail of our decision on your appeal within 60 calendar days after we receive it.

 If you want to correspond about someone else's RFC or RFR…